aclark4life/blog/2016/11/23/project-makefile-open-business/index.rst

     :class: blog-image
     :target: https://twitter.com/CMWorkingGrp/status/773228143939293185

-From that moment it was on: an excuse to finish and talk about the ``Makefile`` I'd been dragging around formerly since January and informerly much longer.
+From that moment it was on: an excuse to finish and talk about the ``Makefile`` I'd been dragging around formerly since January and informerly for much longer.

 Finishing the Makefile
 ----------------------